Paintings by Subject Recent Works

-Marialena Sarris is a watercolourist who lives in Athens.
+Marialena Sarris is a Greek watercolour artist.
 Her work is represented in private collections around the globe.
-Many of her commissions are for portraits of people (adults, children) and pets.
+Many of her commissions are for portraits of all kind.
+People (adults, children),pets and even flower portraits.
 In her spare time, she sketches the fascinating world she sees around her, gathering material for her future paintings.
-Marialena is an advocate […]
+Marialena is […]

-I recommend to visit the following websites too: Pat Harrison ( Great Paintings in Oil and Acrylics) Andre Jute ( Best Seller Author and Painter) Russ Stutler ( the semi god of urban sketching) Matthew Mattingly ( great art by an all weather artist) Brian van der Spuy ( artist and author) Michael Daley‘s very […]
+I recommend to visit the following websites too: Lizzie Harper ( Botanical and Natural History Illustrator) Pat Harrison ( Great Paintings in Oil and Acrylics) Andre Jute ( Best Seller Author and Painter) Russ Stutler ( the semi god of urban sketching) Matthew Mattingly ( great art by an all weather artist) Brian van der […]

 I’m almost devoted on using HP and Mixed Media papers.
 So today I’m going to review another HP watercolour paper, this time the Strathmore 500 series Imperial watercolour paper 300 gsm.